This post may contain affiliate links. Please read our disclosure policy.

 Today I’m sharing my favorite Garlic Butter Boiled Potatoes Recipe, including how to boil potatoes perfectly every time.

 I didn’t learn to appreciate the beauty of a boiled potato until I lived in Germany.
 Long story short, I ate a lot of boiled spuds during my time there.
-Sometimes they were served as a side for heavy meat-filled stews, while other times, they were simply boiled, peeled, and served plain.
+Sometimes they were served as a side with heavy meat-filled stews, while other times, they were simply boiled, peeled, and served plain.

-Fortunately, it’s easy to turn boring boiled potatoes into an intensely satisfying side dish by adding just three simple ingredients: salt, butter, and fresh garlic.
+It’s easy to turn boring boiled potatoes into an intensely satisfying side dish by adding just three simple ingredients: salt, butter, and fresh garlic.

 Not only is this easy recipe delicious, but it’s also: